Vale to scrap controlling bloc, merge shares in major governance move

 The existing 20-year accord governing Valepar that expires in May will be extended through November to guarantee the transition.
 Holders of Vale’s Class A preferred shares who join the share conversion voluntarily will receive 0.9342 common stock, as part of the process.

 To ensure completion of the plan, Vale would pay owners of Valepar a 10 per cent premium for their shares, implying a 3 per cent dilution for all shareholders.
-The former Valepar owners can sell the equivalent of up to 22 per cent of Vale’s common shares after a lock-up period starting in August expires, provided they keep a combined 20 per cent by November 2020.
+The former Valepar owners can sell the equivalent of up to 22 per cent of Vale’s common shares after a six-month lockup period starting in August expires, provided they keep a 20 per cent stake by November 2020.

 The change represents a milestone in a country long hobbled by corporate governance abuses and reorganizations that hampered minority investors in most cases.
 Reuters reported on Jan.
-19 the planned to make Vale a company with dispersed share ownership and the listing of a single type of stock.
+19 details of the plan to make Vale a company with dispersed share ownership and the listing of a single type of stock.

-The announcement sparked a surge in common shares of Rio de Janeiro-based Vale, which touched their highest level since December 2012.
-Preferred shares, Vale’s most widely traded class of stock, also hit their highest since January 2013.
+The announcement sparked a surge in common shares of Rio de Janeiro-based Vale, which touched their highest level in more than four years.
+Preferred shares, Vale’s most widely traded class of stock, also hit their highest level since January 2013.

+Vale shares were up 7.1 per cent at 36.48 reais in afternoon trading in Brazil.

-“This represents a historical opportunity for Vale, and it’s an invitation that the controlling bloc is extending to investors to join a company with the strictest governance standards,” Chief Executive Officer Murilo Ferreira said at a conference to discuss the Valepar proposal.
+“This is a historical opportunity for Vale and an invitation from the controlling bloc to investors to join a company with strict governance standards,” Chief Executive Officer Murilo Ferreira said on a conference call to discuss the Valepar proposal.

-At least 54 per cent of holders of Vale’s preferred shares will have to approve the conversion, whose approval is also linked to the passage of the entire proposal.
-Ferreira expects the company to convene a shareholder assembly to vote the entire plan around June.
+At least 54 per cent of holders of Vale’s preferred shares are needed to approve the conversion, which is also linked to the passage of the entire proposal.
+Vale may convene a shareholder assembly to vote on the entire plan around June, he said.

-“The transaction seems to be a win-win for both controlling and minority shareholders,” said Rodolfo de Angele, a senior basic materials analyst with JPMorgan Securities.
+The 3.073 billion-real ($990-million) goodwill generated by Vale’s incorporation of Valepar will be shared equally among all shareholders, Chief Financial Officer Luciano Siani said on the same call.

+“There are multiple angles of value creation here: re-rating of shares, lower discount rates, higher liquidity, reduced perception of government interference, removal of an overhang,” said Leonardo Correa, an analyst with Banco BTG Pactual.

 People familiar with the matter told Reuters in January that Valepar members Bradespar SA and pension fund Previ Caixa de Previdência wanted a dispersed share ownership in Vale as a way to attract more investors.

-Once the final accord expires in November 2020, a shareholder who owns over 25 per cent of Vale will be forced to launch a buyout offering.
+Once the final accord expires in November 2020, a shareholder who owns more than 25 per cent of Vale will be forced to launch a buyout offering.

-The partners in Valepar include Previ – currently Vale’s largest shareholder, Bradespar, Japan’s Mitsui & Co, an arm of state development bank BNDES, and pension funds Petros Fundação, Funcef and Fundação Cesp.
+The partners in Valepar include Previ – currently Vale’s largest shareholder – Bradespar, Japan’s Mitsui & Co, an arm of state development bank BNDES, and pension funds Petros Fundação, Funcef and Fundação Cesp.

-The plan could give some of those cash-strapped pension funds the possibility to cash out from Vale, whose two classes of shares have almost risen four-fold over the past 12 months.
+The plan could give some of those cash-strapped pension funds the possibility to cash out from Vale, whose two classes of shares have risen almost four-fold over the past 12 months.

-Shares in Bradespar, which is controlled by Banco Bradesco SA, posted their biggest intraday jump ever, adding as much as 20 per cent.
-Analysts said the accord increases the value of Bradespar’s net assets while freeing it up from having to make a large cash payment to Previ for renewing the accord.
+Shares of Bradespar, which is controlled by Banco Bradesco SA, posted their biggest intraday jump ever, soaring as much as 20 per cent.
+Analysts said the accord increases the value of Bradespar’s net assets while freeing it from having to make a large cash payment to Previ for renewing the accord.

+A simpler shareholder structure in which Vale’s board, and not Valepar, will decide strategy, and higher liquidity stemming from the end of the Valepar lockup period could spark a gain of 15 per cent in Vale’s valuation, analyst Thiago Lofiego of Bradesco BBI said.

 Currently, Vale’s American depositary receipts trade at the equivalent of 10.5 times estimated earnings for this year, below Rio Tinto Plc’s 10.7 times and BHP Billiton Plc’s 15.9 times, according to Thomson Reuters data.